AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

    - Select **[!UICONTROL Save]**.

-This is just an example of defining a rule that sends XDM data, containing application status, to the Adobe Edge Network and to Adobe Experience Platform.
+The above is just an example of defining a rule that sends XDM data, containing application status, to the Adobe Edge Network and to Adobe Experience Platform.

 You can use rules in various ways in your tag to manipulate variables (using your data elements).